 In The Name of Allaah, The Most Merciful, The Bestower of Mercy

-[B] It is legislated to remind the Imaam When He OMITS Something in His Recitation of The Qur’aan during the Salaah
+It is Legislated to Remind The Imaam When He OMITS Something in His Recitation of The Qur’aan During The Salaah

-Shams ul-Haqq al-‘Adheem Aabaadee (rahimahullaah) stated in his explanation of Sunan Abu Daawud that this shows that it is legislated to make known to the Imaam that he has left something (i.e. in order that he can rectify it during the Salaah).
+Shams ul-Haqq al-‘Adheem Aabaadee [rahimahullaah] stated in his explanation of Sunan Abu Daawud: ‘’This shows that it is legislated to make known to the Imaam that he has left something [i.e. in order that he can rectify it during the Salaah]’’.
 [Ref 2]

 Question to Imaam Muhammad Ibn Saaleh Al-Uthaymeen: Is it obligated On Those Being Led in Salaah to Correct the Imaam If He Makes a Mistake in His Recitation of the Qur’aan?

-Indeed, sometimes we find that some people are overzealous regarding this affair.
-So you find them rushing to correct the Imaam, even though the Imaam only paused a little bit to seek Allaah’s Mercy when he reaches an Ayah that necessitates that etc
+Indeed, sometimes we find that some people are overzealous regarding this affair, so they rush to correct the Imaam, even though the Imaam only paused a little in order to seek Allaah’s Mercy when he reaches an Ayah that necessitates that etc

-Also when Shaikh Uthaymeen briefly discussed this affair (i.e. what Imaam An-Nawawi has stated above) and stated that it is something legislated, he then stated that if the person is listening to the recitation of the Imaam, then it is better that he does not busy himself with anything else besides keeping quiet and listening.
-And if the Imaam stops at the end of the ayah and it is an ayah about mercy or an ayah about seeking refuge or an ayah about exalting Allaah, then there is no harm in doing so.
-But if the person does this whilst the Imaam is continuing his recitation, then I (i.e. Shaikh Uthaymeen) fear that he (i.e. the person) will busy himself with this instead of listening to the Imaam….[Ref 6.
+When Shaikh Uthaymeen [rahimahullaah] briefly discussed this affair [i.e. what Imaam An-Nawawi stated above] and stated that it is something legislated, he then said that if the person is listening to the recitation of the Imaam, then it is better that he does not busy himself with anything else besides keeping quiet and listening.
+And if the Imaam stops at the end of the Aayah and it is an Aayah about mercy, or an ayah about seeking refuge or an Aayah about exalting Allaah, then there is no harm in doing so.
+But if the person does this whilst the Imaam is continuing his recitation, then I [i.e. Shaikh Uthaymeen] fear that he [i.e. the person] will busy himself with this instead of listening to the Imaam….[Ref 6.
 End]

-Also we find that sometimes the Imaam pauses a little to take a rest, but then some people rush to burden him whilst thinking that he has forgotten what to recite.
-Likewise, we sometimes find several people trying to rectify the Imaam at once and cause him a lot of confusion and distress.
-This is why Imaam Shawkaani (rahimahullaah) stated that it is disliked to hasten to rectify the Imaam [Ref 7 End ]
+We’ve witnessed many times when the Imaam pauses a little to take a rest, but then some people rush to burden him whilst thinking that he has forgotten what to recite.
+Likewise, we sometimes find several people trying to rectify the Imaam at once and thus confuse and overburden him.
+Imaam Shawkaani [rahimahullaah] stated that it is disliked to hasten to rectify the Imaam.
+[Ref 7 End ]

-[E]We should be absolutely sure that we are proficient and able to correct the Imaam, for there is no benefit at all in assuming that the Imaam has made a mistake, whilst we’re not sure and end up making mistakes or causing more confusion for him.
-So we make sure that we are proficient with regards to what we seek to rectify when the Imaam accidently omits a verse or makes a mistakes.
-If we are not certain whether the Imaam has made a mistake or not, then leave it to those people who are experts in the field- those well-known for that amongst the congregation.
+Finally, we also remind ourselves that we should be absolutely sure that we are able to correct the Imaam, for there is no benefit at all in assuming that the Imaam has made a mistake, whilst we’re not sure and end up causing more confusion.
+If we are not certain whether the Imaam has made a mistake or not, then leave it to those people who are experts in the field- those well-known for that in the congregation.
 On the other hand, there are mistakes that can only be spotted by those brothers who are very proficient in the recitation of the Qur’aan and the rules of Tajweed, so leave the affair to them.
-Here is a link discussing some of those affairs and may Allaah bless you.
-Aameen.

-Finally: We have come across some people in the past who exaggerate regarding recitation of the Qur’aan- going beyond bounds.
-Shaikh Rabee (may Allaah preserve him) has shed light on this affair in this link. http://www.sahab.net/forums/index.php?showtopic=158684&page=1
+Also, we’ve come across- many times – people who exaggerate regarding recitation of the Qur’aan- going beyond bounds.
+Shaikh Rabee [may Allaah preserve him] has shed light on this affair in this link. http://www.rabee.net/ar/articles.php?cat=8&id=316

 And Allaah knows best